The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: Reciprocal sums over stationary point processes

 \subsection{Translation properties of reciprocal sums}

 The random variables $\Psi_\ell(R)$ are defined by summation over annuli centered at the origin.
-It will be central to understand the effect of translating the center of summation in these sums.
+It will be essential to understand the effect of translating the center of summation in these sums.
 This amounts to understanding the summation over the \emph{lunar domains} formed as the symmetric difference of two large disks with different centers. \begin{lemma} Let $\La$ be a stationary point process in $\bC$ with finite second moment, with conditional intensity $\mathfrak{c}_\La = \pi^{-1}\bE[n_\La({\bD}) \mid \mathcal{F}_{{\sf inv}}]$.
 Then, for any $u,v,z\in \bC$, we have

+\end{lemma} Although we will need this in the paper, we remark that the convergence is locally uniform in $u,v,z$.

-and the convergence is uniform for $u,v,z$ in compact subsets of $\bC$. \end{lemma} In the case when $\La$ is the Poisson point process, Lemma~\ref{lemma:lunar_domains} was proved by Chatterjee, Peled, Peres and Romik in \cite[Lemma~8]{CPPR} where they obtain the analogous result for $d\ge3$, but the same proof works also for $d=2$.
+In the case when $\La$ is the Poisson point process, Lemma~\ref{lemma:lunar_domains} was proved by Chatterjee, Peled, Peres and Romik in \cite[Lemma~8]{CPPR} where they obtain the analogous result for $d\ge3$, but the same proof works also for $d=2$.

 \begin{proof} By stationarity of $\La$, it suffices to prove the lemma for $z=0$.
 We will assume that $R$ is large enough so that both $u$ and $v$ are contained inside $R\bD$.
 By the Cauchy-Green formula it holds that $\int_{\{|x-u|\le R\}} \frac{{\rm d}m(x)}{x} = \pi \bar u$, and thus